-The origination switch processes the T-Server request and passes the call to the destination switch
+The origination switch processes the T-Server request and passes the call to the destination switch.

-If the call arrives at the destination switch, the switch generates an alerting event.

-The destination T-Server waits for the call no longer than the interval specified by the timeout configured on the destination T-Server.
-If the call is not received at the destination location within this interval, the destination T-Server issues a failure notification to the origination T-Server, deletes all data about the request, and, when appropriate, frees the resources previously allocated for the request.
+If the call arrives at the destination switch, the switch generates an alerting event received at the destination location within this interval, the destination T-Server issues a failure notification to the origination T-Server, deletes all data about the request, and, when appropriate, frees the resources previously allocated for the request.